ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 ### Create a Branch

-Up until now, you have only used the default branch, **master**. **Branches** allow you to separate your changes from the main project, and then integrate them back in when you are finished, by **merging**.
+Up until now, you have only used the default branch, **main**. **Branches** allow you to separate your changes from the main project, and then integrate them back in when you are finished, by **merging**.

 ![Create a New Branch](../img/VersionControl/VersionControl_NewBranch.png){: .center loading="lazy" }

-1. Click the **Current branch** tab in the project, which is most likely on **master**.
+1. Click the **Current branch** tab in the project, which is most likely on **main**.
 2. Select **New branch**, and give the branch the name of the feature that you will be creating on it.

-Now, if you commit, it will be saved on the new branch, but not the master branch.
+Now, if you commit, it will be saved on the new branch, but not the main branch.
 You can also push those changes to a remote version of the branch.

 ### Create a Pull Request